 We have a longstanding commitment to stockholder engagement.
 In each of the past five years, we have engaged with institutional stockholders holding approximately 36% to 45% of our outstanding common stock.
-In 2021, we held meaningful discussions with stockholders covering corporate governance, executive compensation, Board and workforce diversity, climate and other environmental and social topics.
+In 2022, we held meaningful discussions with stockholders covering corporate governance matters, executive compensation and CEO succession, inclusion and diversity, and climate and other environmental topics such as our progress against our ESG goals.
 Feedback received during the stockholder engagement process is shared with senior executives, the Board and its committees and is considered in making decisions on the issues discussed.
-For example, we incorporated stockholder feedback in evaluating the next set of our climate commitments and how we disclose Board and workforce diversity in our 2021 ESG Report and this proxy statement.
-We are committed to ongoing engagement with our stockholders and intend to continue these outreach efforts
+For example, we incorporated stockholder feedback in evaluating how we report our progress against our ESG goals and in considering Board committee rotation in light of factors including tenure and diversity.
+We are committed to ongoing engagement with our stockholders and intend to continue these outreach efforts.